Skip to main content

 DisabledDirectivePrefixes (List of Strings)

-List of comment directive prefixes, i.e., text following the comment marker (!), that will disable formatting for the entire comment.
+List of comment directive prefixes, i.e., text following the comment marker (!), that will disable line breaks for the entire comment.
 Defaults to an empty list: [].
 Related: CommentDirectivePrefixes

 #define USER_OMP_PARALLEL_DO $omp parallel do